Unit F, Liner’s Industrial Estate, Pitt Road, Southampton

 Building the Partition Wall

-One of our trustees, Bracken, learned how to build a stud wall the hacker way – by watching YouTube!
-To be honest, it’s not really all that hard if you have the right materials and tools.
-The gantry was loaned by the landlord and all the power tools we had already.
-Timber for the structure, beams, uprights, noggins, and door frame were all bought and delivered from a local company, Totton Timber, that offered us a very good discount.
+One of our trustees, Bracken, learned how to build a stud wall the hacker way by watching YouTube!
+Honestly, it’s not really all that hard if you have the right materials and tools.
+The landlord loaned the gantry and all the power tools we already had.
+Timber for the structure, beams, uprights, noggins, and door frame were all bought and delivered from a local company, Totton Timber, which offered us a very good discount.

-Insulation came from spare loft insulation members had spare.
-The wall boarding was donated by a local shipping company after a member applied some gentle pressure on the warehouse manager!
+The insulation came from spare loft insulation members had.
+A local shipping company donated the wall boarding after a member gently pressured the warehouse manager!
 The super-solid double doors came from a skip at one member’s workplace.
-All costs of timber, nails for the air gun, screws, and fixtures were paid for by a member who runs a local software company.
+A member who runs a local software company paid for all the timber, nails for the air gun, screws, and fixtures.
 I think it cost about £500 in all.

 Moving in